Sreejith2003/App_Link_tracker/README.md

 Execute the app.py script to start the Flask web server.

+To run the python file make sure you have created a template folder and inside the folder add the html file, the python file should not be in the template folder.

 # Access the Application:

 Open a web browser and go to to access the Application Link Tracker.